-To determine if normal value sales are at a different level of trade than export price sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the unaffiliated customer.38 If the comparison-market sales are at a different level of trade and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which normal value is based and comparison-market sales at the level of trade of the export transaction, we make a level-of-trade adjustment under section 773(a)(7)(A) of the Act.
+To determine if normal value sales are at a different level of trade than export price sales, we examine stages in the marketing process and selling functions along the chain of distribution between the producer and the unaffiliated customer.
+If the comparison-market sales are at a different level of trade and the difference affects price comparability, as manifested in a pattern of consistent price differences between the sales on which normal value is based and comparison-market sales at the level of trade of the export transaction, we make a level-of-trade adjustment under section 773(a)(7)(A) of the Act.

-Based on the sales process and selling-function information provided by Inmax, we conclude that its home-market sales were made at one level of trade to dealers or end users during the period of review.39 We further found that, based on the information provided by Inmax about its U.S. sales, these sales had been made to distribution traders and distributors at one level of trade.40 Because there was only one level of trade in the home market and no data was available to determine the existence of a pattern of price differences within that market, and because we do not have any other information that provides an appropriate basis for determining a level-of-trade
+Based on the sales process and selling-function information provided by Inmax, we found that its home-market sales were made at one level of trade to dealers or end users during the POR.
+We further found that, based on the information provided by Inmax about its U.S. sales, these sales were made to traders and distributors at one level of trade.
+Because there was only one level of trade in the home market and no data was available to determine the existence of a pattern of price differences within that market, and because we do not have any other information that provides an appropriate basis for determining a level-of-trade adjustment, we have not calculated a level-of-trade adjustment.
+Therefore, for these preliminary results, we have matched Inmax's export-price sales to its home-market sales without making a level-of-trade adjustment to normal value.